Build a comfortable lifestyle in Amsterdam’s thriving Japanese community

 Culture and clubs

-Socialise with Japanese and international friends alike at the many cultural events and clubs in the Amsterdam region.
-Eat, drink and be merry at the annual Cherry Blossom Festival, held at the Amsterdamse Bos each year to celebrate the return of spring.
-The Japan Festival – held every October in Amstelveen – offers up a host of Japanese food, drink, taiko performances and even fashion shows.
+Socialise with Japanese and international friends alike at the many cultural events and clubs in the Amsterdam region – look out for Japan-themed festivals in Amsterdam and Amstelveen, too.
 The J-Dream Football Club offers children and adults the chance to play football in a Japanese-speaking environment, while the Japan Women’s Club helps to introduce its members to the culture of their new surroundings.
 Through its various activities that include charity activities, a craft club and Japanese conversation meetings, members can connect with Dutch locals.

 Find out how IN Amsterdam can help international newcomers living and working in the Amsterdam Area.